ZUN (video game developer): Career

 While the Touhou games were initially created as a passion project, ZUN found that they were very successful – the first games he sold were Highly Responsive to Prayers and its sequel, The Story of Eastern Wonderland, at the 1997 Comiket.
 He brought a combined total of 80 copies, and was surprised when he was able to sell all of them.
-Embodiment of Scarlet Devil received critical acclaim upon release in 2002, and the series soon developed a substantial cult following.
-Numerous sequels followed, several spin-offs departing from the traditional shoot 'em up format.Touhou games were sold through Comiket until 2004, when the convention Reitaisai was founded.
+After Touhou's PC-98 era, he changed the name of his circle to "Shanghai Alice".
+According to ZUN, this name was chosen to fit the overall theme of the Touhou Project.
+"Shanghai", to him, is a multicultural city where Western and Oriental styles meet, and "Alice" evokes a feminine or gothic lolita feeling.
+The Japanese name, "Fantasy Ensemble" (幻樂団 Gengakudan), stems from ZUN's unsuccessful attempt to register the group as a music circle for Comiket 61 in December 2001; he decided to keep the name while applying as a game circle for Comiket 62, where he would release Embodiment of Scarlet Devil.
+The game received critical acclaim upon release in 2002, and the series soon developed a substantial cult following.
+Numerous sequels followed, several spin-offs departing from the traditional shoot 'em up format.
+Touhou games were sold through Comiket until 2004, when the convention Reitaisai was founded.
 The same year, ZUN wrote Curiosities of Lotus Asia, short stories that appeared in various magazines, which were then put together in a 2010 anthology.
 This was the first of several pieces of in-universe Touhou literature.
 Silent Sinner in Blue, the first official Touhou manga, was published in 2007.
 Literature continues to be produced, with the latest being the on-going Cheating Detective Satori and Lotus Eaters.
-In 2025, ZUN announced Fossilized Wonders, the 20th game in the series.
+In 2025, ZUN released Fossilized Wonders, the 20th game in the series.

 ZUN does all the graphics, music, and programming alone for the bullet hell games, with the exceptions of the portrait art in Fairy Wars, which was done by Makoto Hirasaka.
 The fighting games, Immaterial and Missing Power, Scarlet Weather Rhapsody, Touhou Hisōtensoku, Hopeless Masquerade, Urban Legend in Limbo, and Antinomy of Common Flowers, were dual efforts with Twilight Frontier, in which ZUN wrote the music and story, and Twilight Frontier created the art and gameplay.
 ZUN develops his games with Visual Studio, Adobe Photoshop, and Cubase, according to his interview in Bohemian Archive in Japanese Red.
 ZUN, for the most part, had acknowledged, appreciated, and even encouraged derivative Touhou works by imposing very few restrictions on the use of his works.
 The major restrictions are on unauthorized commercial distribution as opposed to dōjin, and the spoiling of endings; proper attribution to Team Shanghai Alice is a requirement; creators of derivative works are asked to refrain from crowdfunding their projects.
 ZUN stated himself that he did not want the Touhou Project series to be officially commercialized.